nikita-kazakov/nikita-kazakov.github.io/_posts/2021-09-18-deploy-multiple-sites-docker.md

 # Running nginx proxy manager container

-We're going to pull the [nginx proxy manager](https://github.com/jc21/nginx-proxy-manager) image and run it in a container so that we avoid having to do the tedious set up work.
+We're going to pull the [Nginx Proxy Manager](https://github.com/jc21/nginx-proxy-manager) image and run it in a container.

 The commands below create a new directory called `nginx-proxy`.
 Then we change to that directory and create an empty `docker-compose.yml` file.
 We then open the file in the nano text editor.